marijndegen/2.redux-create-react-app-easy-guide/README.md

 1. yarn add @reduxjs/toolkit react-redux
 2. Create a directory src/redux
+3. cd redux
-3. Create a file store.ts and fill it with this content:
+4. Create a file store.ts and fill it with this content:
 ```
 import { configureStore, combineReducers } from "@reduxjs/toolkit";
 import mySlice from "./mySlice";